Sanaullah Haq

 Rana Sanaullah Haq (c.
-1961-9 May 2013, رانا ثناء الله حق, Rānā S̱anāʾu l-lāh Haq, [ˈraː.na sə.ˈnaː.ʊl.la ɦəq]), also known as Sanaullah Ranjay, was a Pakistani national from Sialkot, Punjab who was serving a life term in a jail in India for his involvement in terror acts with the banned militant group Hizbul Mujahideen, as per the verdict by Indian courts.
-Before being incarcerated, he was reportedly involved in separatist activities and two bombing incidents in Indian-administered Kashmir.
+1961 - 9 May 2013, رانا ثناء الله حق, Rānā S̱anāʾu l-lāh Haq, [ˈraː.na sə.ˈnaː.ʊl.la ɦəq]), also known as Sanaullah Ranjay, was a Pakistani national from Sialkot, Punjab who was serving a life term in a jail in India for involvement in terror acts with the banned militant group Hizbul Mujahideen, as per the verdict by Indian courts.
+Before his incarceration, he was reportedly involved in Kashmir independence movement and two bombing incidents in Indian-administered Kashmir.
 On 3 May 2013, he was attacked by a former Indian soldier Vinod Kumar, who had been convicted of murder.
 Reports of his attack came a day after the murder of an Indian prisoner Sarabjit Singh in Pakistani detention.
-Sanaullah died six days later due to the injuries sustained during the attack.
+Sanaullah succumbed to his injuries six days later.

 History

 Haq was born in the Dalowali village in the Sialkot District of Punjab, Pakistan.
 He was arrested in 1990 after he accidentally crossed the border.
 He was convicted under Terrorism & Disruptive Activities Act for militancy and waging war against India and was sentenced to life in prison in 2009, by the Indian courts.
 According to a controversial report of Hindustan Times, he was a gardener by profession and in 1990s he got associated with Hizbul Mujahideen and was involved in two bomb blasts in 1994 which resulted in death of 14 people.
 Due to his good conduct, he was granted permission to pursue gardening in the prison.
-According to the superintendent of the Kot Bhalwal, Vinod and Haq were not involved in scuffle before and were on good terms.
-Sanaullah Haq was one of the "ideal and most peaceful jail inmates" at Kot Balwal and was part of 'piper band' of the Jammu and Kashmir Prison Department.
+According to the superintendent of the Kot Bhawal, Vinod and Haq were not involved in scuffle before and were on good terms.
+Sanaullah Haq was one of the "ideal and most peaceful jail inmates" at Kot Bhawal and was part of 'piper band' of the Jammu and Kashmir Prison Department.

 Attack and treatment

 Haq was attacked in the early hours of 3 May 2013, and suffered serious head injuries.
 The officials said that he was hit with a sharp weapon (later reported to be an axe).
-He was attacked a day after Sarabjit's death and the attack was thought to be a tit-for-tat assault.
+He was attacked a day after Sarabjit Singh's death and the attack was thought to be a tit-for-tat assault.
 Sanaullah was later admitted to the Government Medical College hospital in Jammu, where he slipped into a coma and his condition was reported to be serious.
 Later, he was flown to Chandigarh, where he was admitted to the ICU in the Post-Graduate Institute of Medical Education and Research.